stewartweiss/ossd_resources/opensourcelinks.md

 * [How Not to Fail](https://www.youtube.com/watch?v=fRk97h1FLow)
-is a YouTube video of a presentation by Tom Callaway of RedHat at SouthEast LinuxFest in which he discusses what one should and should not do in order for open source software projects to succeed.
+is a YouTube video of a presentation by Tom Callaway of RedHat at SoutheEast LinuxFest in which he discusses what one should and should not do in order for open source software projects to succeed.

 * [The Personalities of Open Source](https://opensource.com/open-organization/18/11/design-communities-personality-types?utm_campaign=intrel)